camelmasa/ipfs-coreapi-sample-app/README.md

 # IPFS CoreAPI Sample App

-It's sample apps using IPFS CoreAPI.
+It's sample apps for IPFS CoreAPI.
 If you want to implement embedded IPFS apps, It can help.

+It apps has just HTTP API interface.
+The API calls `echo "some string" | ipfs add` using IPFS CoreAPI.

 ## ToC